By Promod Puri

 Malika-e-tarannum Noorjahan’s distinct and immaculate voice uplifts the spirit and clarity of the lyrics.
 Her sweet but eloquent and uninhibited style continues to echo eternally across nations’ borders.

 It was Naushad Ali (assisted by Ghulam Mohammed) who scored the music for these alluring compositions.
-He was one of the most talented and creative melodists credited with popularizing the folk music especially from the Hindi speaking belt of Uttar Pradesh and Bihar.
-However, his signature compositions were often based on classic Hindustani music.
+He was one of the most talented and creative melodists credited with popularizing folk music especially from the Hindi speaking belt of Uttar Pradesh and Bihar.
+However, his signature compositions were often based on classical Hindustani music.

 The best example of Naushad’s compositions in both classical and folk music reverberates in the songs of Baiju Bawara.
 There is rhythm, folk and classical mix in them.
 Door koi gaye, Tu Ganga ki mouj main, Jhoole mein pawan, Bachpan ki mohabbat, O duniya ke rakhwale, and Mohe bhool gaye sanwariya, are ageless all raga-based symphonic creations by musical maestro Naushad for generations to enjoy.